kmith/tetgenviz/README.md

 3. Click `Install Add-on from File` and select the `.zip`.
 4. Make sure to check the checkmark box, and `Save User Settings` at the bottom so you don't have to reinstall again later.

+Alternatively use the `fast_install.sh` script, and make sure to change the directory where Blender add-ons are installed to your systems.

-## Compatability with TetGen versions
+## Compatability with TetGen and Blender versions

 Supports in principle all versions of TetGen; only the output is needed.
 File formats are described [here](http://wias-berlin.de/software/tetgen/1.5/doc/manual/manual006.html).

+Tested on Blender `2.7.9b`.

 ## Flags to pass to TetGen